-- format (string) the output format - short_format (string) optional shorter format when the powerline needs to shrink segments - format_down (string) if set to any other value than None, it will be shown when no wireless connection is present. - auto_shrink (bool) if set to true, this segment will use short_format per default, only using format when any message is present on the net.wireless message channel.
+- short_format (string) optional shorter format when the powerline needs to shrink segments - format_down (string) if set to any other value than None, it will be shown when no wireless connection is present. - auto_shrink (bool) if set to true, this segment will use short_format per default, only using format when any message is present on the net.wireless message channel.

-Highlight groups used: wireless:quality (gradient) or wireless:down (when no connection is present)
+Highlight groups used: wireless:quality (gradient), wireless:down alternatively wireless:quality (gradient)